-This recipe starts out with roasted potatoes – I did a mix of Yukon Golds and red skinned potatoes.
-You could do either or, it’s up to you.
+This recipe starts out with roasted potatoes – I’ve made this with Yukon Golds and red skinned potatoes.
+Either variety works well.

 If you like the skins on, you can leave them on.
 Just make sure to scrub your potatoes well if you are leaving skins on.

 Once the potatoes are perfectly roasted, you’ll add onions, peppers, lots of chopped dill pickles, and a flavorful vinaigrette.
 Toss it all together, and you’ll have a potato salad that stands out!
 This easy recipe is free of the top 9 allergens, so hopefully all can enjoy it this summer.